Derrick McKey: NBA career

 He declared for the NBA after his junior season and was selected by the Seattle SuperSonics with the ninth overall pick of the 1987 NBA draft, ahead of, notably, Reggie Miller, Horace Grant and Reggie Lewis.
 In the 1988–89 season, McKey averaged 15.9 PPG, his best scoring average in a season.

 McKey spent the following six seasons in Seattle, where he was known as one third of the "Big Mac" team of the late 1980s and early 1990s Seattle SuperSonics, the others being Nate McMillan and Xavier McDaniel.
 At the start of the 1993–94 NBA season he was traded to the Indiana Pacers along with teammate Gerald Paddio for Detlef Schrempf.
 After years of playoff disappointments, he and the Pacers finally reached the NBA Finals in 2000, before losing to the Los Angeles Lakers.
 He then spent the 2001–2002 season, the last of his career, with the Philadelphia 76ers.

-Style and Career
+Style and career

 At 6'10", McKey was mostly known for his defensive skills, his emphasis on teamwork play, and his versatility, which allowed him to guard opposing players of any position.
 Consequently, he was elected twice to the All-NBA Second Defensive Team.
-These abilities were the prime reason why coach Larry Brown wanted him in Indiana.
 He was also a smart, team-oriented player, shooting wisely (.486 for his career) and had a knack for passing.